yochaigal/cairn/wip/the-dawn-plague/sefirot.md

 _What number comes before one?_
 — _The Book of Creation, 1:7_

-## All levels
+## Details for all levels
-- Letters and symbols are carved above nearly every entryway that describe the room's spiritual value.
+- Words carved above a doorway describe the room's spiritual value.
-- The smell of dried mud, decay and burnt-out candles.
+- The smell of dried mud and decay.
-- The walls of most rooms are made of earthen clay.

-### 0. Central Tunnel (**Knowledge**)
-- The walls are painted a dull gray.
-- The stairs descend from the **Schul** a large hexagonal room.
+- Each room is carved from solid rock into a precise hexagonal shape.
-- MORE

 ## Upper Level
 ### 1. The Pedestal (**The Crown**)